zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/introduction/introduction.md

 ### Objectives

 In this lab, you will:
-* Verify the source and target database connection details
+* Create the source and target databases
 * Create an Oracle Cloud Infrastructure GoldenGate Deployment
-* Register a Database
+* Register the source and target databases
 * Create an Extract and a Replicat
 * Monitor Extracts and Replicats